candiddev/etcha/README.md

 ## License

-The code in this repository is licensed under a personal, non-production [source-available license](./LICENSE.md).
+The code in this repository is licensed under the [Prosperity License](./LICENSE.md) and is free for personal and noncommercial use.
 Visit https://etcha.dev/pricing/ for additional licensing options.

 ## Development